-You look at your bank account and realize you’ve spent 2 times the amount of money you had planned.
+You look at your bank account and realize you’ve spent two times the amount of money you had planned.
 That’s ok don’t beat yourself up, it happens to the best of us.

-By making small changes you are more likely to accomplish your goals of saving money.
+By making small changes you’re more likely to accomplish your goals of saving money.
 Drastic changes are rarely effective and people often get frustrated and quit before they reach their goal.

-People don’t realize that by cutting out a $5 coffee here and an $ 8 cocktail there can really add up to significant savings.
+People don’t realize the various things that are a waste of money.
+By cutting out a $5 coffee here and an $ 8 cocktail there it can really add up to significant savings.
 If I told you eliminating 4, $5 purchases a week could save you up to $960 a year would try harder to save your money?

 The concept of using a shaving gel is so crazy to me.
 It is completely unnecessary and expensive you can simply use soap or a cheap condition and moisture with coconut oil.